r4ppz/research-repo-docs/docs/research_repo_spec.md

   - Lifetime: 60 minutes (configurable)
   - Backend uses `sub` for all RBAC and department-scoped queries; other claims are for convenience/UI.

+- **Refresh Token**:
+  - Secure random token string stored in database with UNIQUE constraint
+  - Lifetime: 30 days (configurable)
+  - Stored with user_id reference and expiration timestamp
+  - Primary security relies on expiration with reuse detection for theft protection

 - **Authorization (AuthZ)**:
   - Spring Security + service-layer enforcement.